ishansharma495/salesanalysis/README.md

 ANALYSIS (CODE + VISUAL)

-PART 1: CLEANING, FORMATTING, CREATING TABLE.
+PART 1: CLEANING, FORMATTING, CREATING TABLE

-•	Downloaded the data in CSV format.
+•	Downloaded the data in CSV format

-•	Cleaned the data in Excel by adjusting date and number formats.
+•	Cleaned the data in Excel by adjusting date and number formats

-•	Imported it into MySQL using the import wizard.
+•	Imported it into MySQL using the import wizard

-•	Created database.
+•	Created database

-•	Reformatted and categorized in MySQL by creating a table with usable column names and removed null data.
+•	Reformatted and categorized in MySQL by creating a table with usable column names and removed null data

 <summary>